Oscars 2022: Emotional Will Smith Apologizes After Chris Rock Altercation - E! Online

 Smith got emotional during his acceptance speech and apologized after he shocked audiences and viewers by slapping Chris Rock for making a joke about Jada Pinkett Smith earlier during the show.

 "I want to apologize to the Academy, I want to apologize to all my fellow nominees," Smith said with tears in his eyes.
-"This is a beautiful moment and I'm not crying for winning an award, it's not about winning an award for me," she shared before honoring his cast and crew.
+"This is a beautiful moment and I'm not crying for winning an award, it's not about winning an award for me."

 "Art imitates life, I look like the crazy father," he added, as some in the audience laughed.
 "Love will make you do crazy things."